 Strength & Stiffness

 Properly formulated fiberglass composites demonstrate excellent tensile strength comparable to steel, along with good column and beam stiffness for awning pole applications.
-Weight for weight, fiberglass can support greater loads with less deflection.
+Weight-for-weight, fiberglass can support greater loads with less deflection.

 Corrosion Resistance